 11. Get plenty of rest

-Getting plenty of rest can help your body fight off infections that can cause phlegm production.
+Part of how to get rid of mucus is getting plenty of rest to help your body fight off infections that can cause phlegm production.
 Make sure to get at least 7-8 hours of sleep per night.

 12. Continue to exercise